domainsofapp/domainsofapp.github.io/_posts/2016-02-19-notable-quotations.md

 I tell you, you all won't find another [wo]man like me. --Lipscomb, in a film by Les Blank (American Filmmaker) titled, "A Well Spent Life" (aka "There are no other [wo]men like me." --Werner Herzog, German Film Director, paraphrasing the Les Blank film)

-In skating over thin ice, our safety is in our speed. --Ralph Waldo Emerson, American Essayist

-Toi khong bao gio thua.
-(Viatnamese anbang aka cliché for "I never lose.") --Moira character in Schitt's Creek, S5:E6 "Rock On!"

-Underneath [that] brambly tartan blousant is a chrysalis, just bursting with potential. --Moira Rose character in Schitt's Creek, S5:E8 "The Hospies"

-You eat, you expired pleasure. --Moira Rose character, quoting Zeljko from Bosnia, in Schitt's Creek, S5:E2 "Love Letters"

 You kill the joe, you make some mo'. --Terry Tate, Office Linebacker

-It's a cinch to mash the Murphy where there's love. --Moira Rose character in Schitt's Creek, S4:E9 "The Olive Branch"

 You are the life you accept for yourself. --Goldie Hawn character in Schitt's Creek, S2:E6 "Moira vs. Town Council"

 Gossip is the devil's telephone.
 Best to just hang up. --Moira Rose character in Schitt's Creek, S4:E4 "Girls' Night"

+It's a cinch to mash the Murphy where there's love. --Moira Rose character in Schitt's Creek, S4:E9 "The Olive Branch"

+You eat, you expired pleasure. --Moira Rose character, quoting Zeljko from Bosnia, in Schitt's Creek, S5:E2 "Love Letters"

+Toi khong bao gio thua.
+(Viatnamese anbang aka cliché for "I never lose.") --Moira character in Schitt's Creek, S5:E6 "Rock On!"

+Underneath [that] brambly tartan blousant is a chrysalis, just bursting with potential. --Moira Rose character in Schitt's Creek, S5:E8 "The Hospies"

+Silence is but an empty serving platter. --Moira Rose character, paraphrasing a saying from the Balkan Penninsula, in Schitt's Creek, S6:E14 "Happy Ending"

+In skating over thin ice, our safety is in our speed. --Ralph Waldo Emerson, American Essayist